 - 3) Restrictions of Proxy.
 A proxy vote may not be used to provide a quorum for a Board Meeting.
 A proxy may not be used as a vote in deciding to hold a meeting on less than the required public notice or to close a meeting. - 11.
 APPROVAL BY A SINGLE BOARD MEMBER PROHIBITED.
 Where approval of the Board is required by this Order or any other Board Order or CSB rule or regulation for any authority or action, in the event that the Board consists of only a single Member (whether the Chairperson or another Member), that single Member may not give such approval (by voting or otherwise), exercise such authority, or take such action, even if not specifically so stated in the Order, rule or regulation, except as provided in 40 C.F.R. § 1600.5 and Board Order 028. - 12.
 INTERPRETATION.
 To the extent that the provisions of this Order conflict with the provisions of 40 C.F.R.
 Part 1600 or 40 C.F.R.
 Part 1603, the provisions of those rules shall govern.
 In the event of ambiguity or disagreement, questions regarding the implementation and interpretation of this Order and the procedures set forth herein are decided by the Board by a majority vote after receiving the advice of the General Counsel.
 Notwithstanding the foregoing, in the event that the Board consists of only a single Member (whether the Chairperson or another Member), that single Member may not decide or resolve any ambiguity, disagreement, or questions regarding the implementation and interpretation of this Order and the procedures set forth herein.
-In the event that the Board consists of only a single Member or another Member), the General Counsel shall decide or resolve any such ambiguity, disagreement, or questions regarding the implementation of this Order and the procedures set forth herein.
-In the event that the Board consists of only a single Member (whether the Chairperson or another Member), the General Counsel shall decide or resolve any such ambiguity, disagreement, or questions regarding the implementation of this Order and the procedures set forth herein. - 13.
+In the event that the Board consists of only a single Member (whether the Chairperson or another Member), the General Counsel shall decide or resolve any such ambiguity, disagreement, or questions regarding the implementation and interpretation of this Order and the procedures set forth herein. - 13.
 REVIEW AND UPDATE.
 The General Counsel shall be responsible for reviewing and, as needed, proposing revisions to this Order at least once every two (2) years.
 This Order may be amended or revoked only by a majority vote of the Board.
 In the event that the Board consists of only a single Member (whether the Chairperson or another Member), that single Member may not amend or revoke this Order.